andreasjansson/QQQLANG/README.md

 QQQLANG is both an image synthesis and editing language.
 You can upload an image as the starting image, or as arguments to functions that take image inputs.
 You can also paste images from the clipboard, or paste image URLs.

-The language is complete and won't change (other than bug fixes).
+The language is now finished and the language won't change (other than bug fixes).
 But anyone can fork the language and add new functions as a different language.
 It would be both fun and possible to build languages like QQQ-AUDIO, QQQ-VIDEO, QQQ-3D, etc.

----

 # Character Reference